skip-to-content-text

 Attention to prevention and early detection of breast cancer is an important step in protecting one's health and increasing the likelihood of effective treatment and a better prognosis.
 Continuing to monitor your breast health and following your doctor's instructions will help preserve your long-term well-being, health, and quality of life.

-Learn more about breast cancer screening at UPMC Salvator Mundi International Hospital.
+Learn more about breast cancer screening at UPMC Salvator Mundi International Hospital and take advantage of the promotion dedicated to women's health prevention in March 2025.